JonasvonStein/F25-04-Drive-Secure-Teaching-Automotive-Cybersecurity-with-RAMN/docs/introduction.rst

 Check out the official `What is RAMN? <https://ramn.readthedocs.io/en/latest/general.html>`_ page for more info.

-What is on this webpage?
+What is on this website?
 ------------------------

-This webpage will show you what on the `RAMN Read The Docs <https://ramn.readthedocs.io/en/latest/>`_ is important for the cybersecurity challenges we made and provide extra details on things like how to use the RAMN.
+This website will show you what on the `RAMN Read The Docs <https://ramn.readthedocs.io/en/latest/>`_ is important for the cybersecurity challenges we made and provide extra details on things like how to use the RAMN.